 - Spell out your USPs - what makes you different from the rest?
 This could be price, expertise, speed or top-quality service.

 - Use satisfied customers to bring in more business - include testimonials.

 - Appeal to customers directly by using the words "you" and "your".

-- Include all the important contact details: phone, fax, email, website, address.
+- Include all your key contact details: phone, email, website, address and social media handles.